Where can I find the Build Guide for my kit?

 If you still can't get the completed and undamaged module going, you can send it back to ELBY Designs to fix.

-You will have to pay for postage both ways, any parts required and our labour time at AUD$25 per hour.
+You will have to pay for postage both ways, any parts required and our labour time at AUD$50 per hour with a minimum service charge of AUD$25.

 Are all your boards lead-free?